Summary

 1. It Promotes Equal Access

-If your website is ADA-compliant, it makes it more inclusive for people with disabilities and a broader range of people in general.
+If your website is ADA-compliant, it is rendered more inclusive not only for people with disabilities but also for a broader range of people in general.

-This also improves your brand image and reach.
+This also improves your brand’s image and reach.

 2. It Avoids Legal Penalties